Spanish Train and Other Stories

 Spanish Train and Other Stories is the second album by Chris de Burgh, released by A&M Records in 1975.

 Releases in some markets, like in North America, used different cover art from those in Europe.
-Rather than the simple white-on-black text of the European releases, the North American releases depicted an image of a distant train moving along under an evening sky.
+Rather than the simple white-on-black text of the European releases, the North American releases depicted an image of a distant train under a sky in the evening.

 Ban in South Africa

 The title track is a story about a train carrying the souls of the dead to the Underworld.
 God and Lucifer are playing Poker – gambling with the souls.
 Lucifer cheats and wins the game.
 The song finishes with the stanza:

 The song was deemed blasphemous in South Africa, and a ban was ordered.
-A&M records sued to get the ban overturned – the suit was eventually successful.
-However, while the suit was in progress, A&M released the album under the title "Lonely Sky and Other Stories" (without "Spanish Train").
-This album is considered a collector's item today – copies are extremely rare.
-Perversely, the ban only applied to the LP record, so the cassette issue of Spanish Train was always freely available.
+A&M sued to get the ban overturned – the suit was eventually successful.
+However, while the suit was in progress, A&M released the album under the title Lonely Sky and Other Stories (without "Spanish Train").
+This album is considered a collector's item today, as copies are extremely rare.
+The ban only applied to the LP record, so the cassette issue of "Spanish Train" was always freely available.